monerobook/monerobook/chapters/glossary.md

 ## Fungibility

 In economics, fungibility is the property of a good or a commodity whose individual units are essentially interchangeable.
 Cryptocurrencies with transparent ledgers lack this property, since each coin has a unique history, with its story recorded publicly.
-Monero achieves fungibility by combining several privacy technologies to prevent this deletrious information from being stored on the blockchain, thus rendering all moneroj indistinguishable.
+Monero achieves fungibility by combining several privacy technologies to prevent this deleterious information from being stored on the blockchain, thus rendering all moneroj indistinguishable.

 ## Fluffy Blocks